Li Auto Inc. (LI) Stock: Assessing the Risk and Reward

-In the past week, LI stock has gone down by -0.13%, with a monthly gain of 6.82% and a quarterly surge of 6.39%.
-The volatility ratio for the week is 2.93%, and the volatility levels for the last 30 days are 3.44% for Li Auto Inc. The simple moving average for the last 20 days is 1.24% for LI’s stock, with a simple moving average of -4.66% for the last 200 days.
+The stock of Li Auto Inc. (LI) has seen a 3.76% increase in the past week, with a 15.04% gain in the past month, and a 8.38% flourish in the past quarter.
+The volatility ratio for the week is 2.77%, and the volatility levels for the past 30 days are at 3.40% for LI.
+The simple moving average for the last 20 days is 3.44% for LI stock, with a simple moving average of -0.98% for the last 200 days.

 Is It Worth Investing in Li Auto Inc. (NASDAQ: LI) Right Now?

-There are mixed opinions on the stock, with 24 analysts rating it as a “buy,” 7 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+Analysts have varying opinions on the stock, with 24 analysts rating it as a “buy,” 7 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023